davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/theStagecoach/registerDeadDriver.md

 "Sin like this rarely pays off," said Lady Willsbourgh.
 "Don't you agree, minister?"

-"Oh, but it does.
-You see, as long as you don't get caught, all sin pays off."
+"Oh, but it does, you see.
+As long as you don't get caught, all sin pays off."

-Lady Willsbourgh blushed and fanned herself even more vigorously.

 "What will we do now?" asked {{playerName}}